 |Mazda Autozam Dealership Association in Japan Specialized committees||Committee members from Mazda Autozam Dealership Association in Japan and representation of Mazda Autozam||Four times a year|

 CS Initiatives Presentation Meetings are held annually, hosted by Mazda Dealership Association in each region to share examples of best practices from dealerships and shops, in order to boost the level of customer-satisfaction efforts throughout the Mazda Group within Japan.
-For FY March 2013, 39 dealerships took part in these meetings held in eight regions from November to December 2012.
+For FY March 2014, 55 shops of 37 dealerships took part in these meetings held in eight regions in November.